-- Motivational letter - Application portfolio as specified in the application guidelines for the course program - Portfolio supplement that demonstrates skills at a level corresponding to the course level at the Professional Bachelor's Degree Program in Animation that the student applies for admission to - Documentation for passed courses and program elements - Documentation for compliance with general admissions requirements.
+- Portfolio supplement that demonstrates skills at a level corresponding to the course level at the Professional Bachelor's Degree Program in Animation that the student applies for admission to - Documentation for passed courses and program elements - Documentation for compliance with general admissions requirements.

-13.3 Leave of absence
+13.3.
+Leave of absence